Acrobat Ants

 What is an Acrobat Ant?

-Acrobat ants (Crematogaster ashmeadi) are small insects, typically measuring 2.6 to 3.2 millimeters in length, with shiny bodies that vary in color from light red to dark brown or black.
+Acrobat ants (Crematogaster ashmeadi) are small insects, typically measuring 2.6 to 3.2 mm in length, with shiny bodies that vary in color from light red to dark brown or black.
 Their most distinguishing characteristic is its heart-shaped gaster that is held up over its thorax when disturbed.
 These ants are native to Florida.
 Acrobat ants are arboreal ants, nesting in trees and rotten wood.
 They are the most dominant arboreal ant species in north Florida coastal plain pine forests, comprising 80-90% of the ants in that forest ecosystem.
-Acrobat ants can become a nuisance when they enter homes, especially if they establish nests in damp or decaying wood.

 What does the Acrobat Ant look like?